nesi/snakemake_workshop/docs/workshop_material/03_create_a_basic_workflow.md

 fastqc worked because we loaded it in our current shell session.
 Let's specify the environment module for fastqc so the user of the workflow doesn't need to load it manually.

-!!! terminal-2 "Update our rule to use it using the `envmodules:` directive"
+??? code-compare "Edit snakefile "Update our rule to use it using the `envmodules:` directive"

     ```diff
     # target OUTPUT files for the whole workflow